 Despite my top grades and board scores, I knew I didn’t know enough to provide for the myriad of patients who would come through the door in my career, so I joined the US Air Force, completed a General Practice Residency, and then practiced for three years at a remote base on the SE shore of England where my colleagues and I were responsible for providing 100% of the care for every patient who presented for care.
 That experience permitted me to join and continue to provide a well-established general practice where most care is provided in-house.

 I consider myself a lifelong student who loves education.
 To this day, I thoroughly enjoy continuing education and take up to 150 hours per year.
 I celebrated my professional achievement in 2009, receiving the Mastership Award (MAGD) in the Academy of General Dentistry (AGD).
-I am currently working toward my first Lifelong Learning Service Reward in the AGD.
+In June of 2017 I earned my first Lifelong Learning and Service Recognition Award in the AGD.
 My thirst for knowledge and expertise can only benefit my patients and satisfy my endless professional curiosity.

 In 2010, I was awarded Fellowship (FICOI) in the ICOI--the International Congress of Oral Implantologists--and in May 2014, I was elevated to Diplomate status (DICOI)--having met the stringent training and experience requirements to satisfy the challenge of the Board of the ICOI.

 I am an active member of the Greater Nashua Dental Society and an active committee member and chair in the New Hampshire Dental Society.
-My additional affiliations include the American Dental Association, American Academy of Dental Sleep Medicine, World Clinical Laser Institute, and the Academy of Laser Dentistry.
+My additional affiliations include the American Dental Association, the International College of Oral Implantologists, American Academy of Dental Sleep Medicine, World Clinical Laser Institute, and the Academy of Laser Dentistry.

 Outside the Office

 When not working, I can almost always be found outdoors.
 I am an avid naturalist (archer, fly fisherman, wild mushroom collector, maple sugarer, home brewer and wine maker).
-I love to ski, snowmobile, snowshoe, and hike--summiting both Mt.
-Chocorua and Mt.
-Washington in August 2015.
-When I have to be indoors, I’m a woodworker, having built or restored nearly all of the furniture in my house, and love woodturning and carving.
-I also play the piano for fun.
+I love to ski, snowmobile, snowshoe, and hike--summiting Mt.
+Washington in 2015.
+Just for fun, I completed my first Triathlon with my son who was just 13 in 2016!
+When I have to be indoors, I’m a woodworker, having built or restored nearly all of the furniture in my house; I love woodturning and carving.
+I also play the piano, harmonica and bugle for fun.

 In the Community